the1der/artnet_app/README.md

 # ArtNet Nodes Management App

 ## Introduction
 Welcome to the ArtNet Nodes Management App repository!
 This Flutter mobile application is designed for managing ArtNet nodes, configuring their network settings, and controlling DMX data transmission.
-The primary goal of this project is to facilitate personal development and experimentation, and it's intended for fun and educational purposes.
-Please note that the app is still a work in progress and may not be fully functional yet.
+The primary goal of this project is to facilitate personal development and experimentation, and it's intended for fun and educational purposes. **Please note that the app is still a work in progress and may not be fully functional yet**.

 ## Features
 - **Discover ArtNet Nodes:**: Scan the local network to discover available ArtNet nodes and display them in a list.